awsdocs/amazon-ec2-user-guide/doc_source/grub.md

 1. In the GRUB menu, use the arrow keys to select the kernel to boot into, and press `e` on your keyboard\.

 1. Use the arrow keys to locate your cursor on the line containing the kernel\.
 The line begins with either `linux` or `linux16` depending on the AMI that was used to launch the instance\.
-   + Amazon Linux 2 – The line begins with `linux`\.
-   + Ubuntu – Two lines begin with `linux`\.
-Modify both lines\.
-   + RHEL – The line begins with `linux16`\.
-   + CentOS – The line begins with `linux16`\.
+For Ubuntu, two lines begin with `linux`, which must both be modified in the next step\.

 1. At the end of the line, add the word `single`\.